Instructor: | Professor T. DeDonno | Semester | Spring 2025 | |

 Introduction to Java Programming, Comprehensive Version (9th Edition) by Y. Daniel Laing(Author) Publisher: Prentice Hall; 9th edition (March 12, 2012) ISBN-10:0132936526 ISBN-13:978-0132936521, Online 9th Edition Online Brief Edition- Amazon Used Pricking often Inexpensive.

-Course grade consists of assignments, quizzes and tests.
-Since this class meets only twice a week, you will be required to forward your Saddleback e-mail address to your main e-mail.
-When sending e-mails, make sure you include ca4b or Java in subject line.
+Course grade consists of assignments, (50%), Canvas quizzes (20%) and Canvas tests (30%).
+Canvas weekly due modules is your course guide.
+Since this is an on-line class you are required to forward your Saddleback e-mail address to your main e-mail.
+When sending e-mails, make sure you include cimp7a or Java in subject line.
 Academic Integrity is critical to passing this course.
+Using AI to complete work is a violation of academic integrity.
 Failure to abide by academic integrity can result in a failing grade.
-For further information on academic integrity consult UCSD Professor Elkan's Written Description. and the cim site policy.
+For further information on academic integrity consult UCSD Professor Elkan's Written Description., AI policy and cim site policy.
+Academic work, especially criticism and research, involve using the work of other writers, researchers, and artists.
+Students need to know they are allowed to use this material, so long as they supply attribution.
+In addition, if you use the work of any other writer, researcher, or artist, even an image from the Internet, you need to provide attribution and ensure you are modeling fair use.
+Refer to the Creative Commons page for further information.
 The course grade will be calculated from:

 100%-92% | A/Credit/ P Pass | Assignments * | 50% | |